-By far one of the most satisfying feelings of Rocksmith 2014 is the master mode; Essentially what this does is once the game has decided you’ve progressed far enough in a song to play on your own without help the notes will gradually fade from the screen until you’re left to play either a section of the song or the entire song on your own.
-In my opinion, this is a great improvement over the master mode of the original Rocksmith (which just featured the entire song with no notes) as it eases players into it more which makes it more effective to learn.
-It feels amazing practising your favourite songs and mastering them and few other games make me feel such a sense of accomplishment.
+By far, one of the most satisfying feelings of Rocksmith 2014 is the master mode; Essentially what this does is once the game has decided you've progressed far enough in a song to play on your own without help, the notes will gradually fade from the screen until you're left to play either a section of the song or the entire song on your own.
+In my opinion, this is a great improvement over the master mode of the original Rocksmith (which just featured the entire song with no notes) as it eases players into it more, which makes it more effective to learn.
+It feels amazing practicing your favorite songs and mastering them, and a few other games make me feel such a sense of accomplishment.

-Another much improved feature Rocksmith 2014 includes is a great overhaul of the riff repeater featured in the original game.
-The riff repeater allows players to adjust the difficulty and speed of segments of a particular song or the whole song if they wanted.
-This makes mastering a song a lot easier and quicker and makes learning solo’s of certain songs such as The Trooper by Iron Maiden noticeably easier to handle.
+Another much-improved feature Rocksmith 2014 includes is a great overhaul of the riff repeater featured in the original game.
+The riff repeater allows players to adjust the difficulty and speed of segments of a particular song or the whole song if they want.
+This makes mastering a song a lot easier and quicker and makes learning solos of certain songs such as The Trooper by Iron Maiden, noticeably easier to handle.

-One of my favourite features of the new and improved Rocksmith is Session Mode.
-This gives you a fully customizable backing band that play at the same tempo you play as; this mode not only gives you complete creative control over what you play but its also great for improving lead guitar skills such as solos and helps a lot with jamming and song-writing.
+One of my favorite features of the new and improved Rocksmith is Session Mode.
+This gives you a fully customizable backing band that plays at the same tempo you play as; this mode not only gives you complete creative control over what you play but is also great for improving lead guitar skills such as solos and helps a lot with jamming and songwriting.